pereralab/LA-GEM/README.md

 # LA-GEM
-Local Ancestry based Gene Expression Models (LA-GEM)
+LA-GEM: Local Ancestry Guided Expression Modeling Description

-This is an extension of PredixCan gene expression prediction framework o incorporate loci-specific inferred Local Ancestry (LA) into the prediction model.
-We train a linear model per gene to map genotype to GE levels.
-For each model, we generate 3 sets of predictors: dosage data for cis-SNPs, LA data for the respective loci, and interaction terms consisting of the product of dosage and LA data for each locus.

-To Run Train LA-GEM on another data from another tissue, you need to use the PrediXcan model training code (https://github.com/hakyimlab/PredictDB_Pipeline_GTEx_v7) and replace their "gtex_v7_nested_cv_elnet.R" file with the modified version available in this LA-GEM repository.
-You'll also need to run RFMix (https://www.dropbox.com/s/cmq4saduh9gozi9/RFMix_v1.5.4.zip) on your genotype data to infer Local Ancestry (LA) for all of your variants.
+LA-GEM is a specialized computational model developed for the purpose of gene expression prediction.
+It innovatively integrates SNP-based Local Ancestry (LA) information with cis-regional genetic variants.
+This approach creates a powerful and comprehensive prediction tool suitable for applications in genomics and bioinformatics.
+Key Feature

+    SNP-Based Local Ancestry Integration: Employs single-nucleotide polymorphism (SNP)-based local ancestry data as a distinct set of predictors for gene expression prediction.

+Prerequisites

+    Python 3.x
+    R
+    RFMix v 1.5.4
+    Other domain-specific libraries

+Use-Cases

+    Genomic medicine
+    Ancestral mapping
+    Genetic research

+Getting Started

+To utilize LA-GEM effectively, you must have calculated SNP-based local ancestry using RFMix v 1.5.4.
+Below are the steps to run LA-GEM:
-Steps To run:
+Steps To Run LA-GEM

-1- Make local ancestry Predictors
+    Make Local Ancestry Predictors
-  - Run "Make_LocalAncestry_Predictors.R" and make sure to set the flag to run the function that check flipped alleles "check_flipped_alleles.R".
+        Execute Make_LocalAncestry_Predictors.R and set the flag to run the function that checks flipped alleles, check_flipped_alleles.R.

-2- Format LA into LA-GEM acceptable format
+    Format LA into LA-GEM Acceptable Format
-  - Run "format_RFMix_Output_To_LA.R" to change the format of the RFMix output.
-RFMix infers LA for both alleles of each variants.
-This formatting function counts the number of alleles that has African Ancestry.
+        Run format_RFMix_Output_To_LA.R to modify the output format from RFMix.
+RFMix infers LA for both alleles of each variant.
+This formatting function tallies the number of alleles that have African Ancestry.

-3- Train the LA-GEM Model
+    Train the LA-GEM Model
-  - Run PrediXcan training pipeline but using "gtex_v7_nested_cv_elnet.R" provided in La-GEM Repository.
+        Execute the PrediXcan training pipeline but use the modified gtex_v7_nested_cv_elnet.R file provided in the LA-GEM repository.

+Additional Resources

+    PrediXcan model training code
+    RFMix v 1.5.4